skjolber/gtfs-neo4j-import/README.md

   * command-line tool
   * helper scripts for import and database post-processing (index creation)

+As a performance example, from ZIP to database takes 3-4 minutes for a 110 MB GTFS file on my laptop.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

 ## Obtain